project-akri/akri/docs/user-guide.md

     ```sh
     export KUBECONFIG=/etc/rancher/k3s/k3s.yaml
     ```
-1. Install Akri Helm chart (referencing the docker secret, `regcred`, created in the Prerequisites) and enable the desired Configuration (in this case, ONVIF is enabled).
+1. Install Akri Helm chart and enable the desired Configuration (in this case, ONVIF is enabled).
 See the [ONVIF Configuration documentation](./onvif-sample.md) to learn how to customize the Configuration.
 Instructions on deploying the udev Configuration can be found in [this document](./udev-sample.md).
     ```sh
     helm repo add akri-helm-charts https://deislabs.github.io/akri/
     helm install akri akri-helm-charts/akri \
-        --set imagePullSecrets[0].name="regcred" \
         --set useLatestContainers=true \
         --set onvifVideo.enabled=true
     watch kubectl get pods,akric,akrii -o wide